mharrisonbit/addmovie/README.md

 # AddMovie

 ### !!!WARNING!!!
-Crude, ugly, functional.
+Crude, ugly, and barely functional.
 I'm not a coder, nor a web designer.
 This is just a simple web based tool to add a movie to CouchPotato, written in PHP.

 **What does this do?**